RonanMarrinan/Latin102Portfolio/translation2.md

 - Present active infinitive.
 I placed it in this clause because, as the infinitive, transire helps to complete the meaning of poterat.

 3. sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.
-- Feminine, accusative, singular, perfect passive participle.
-FINISH!!!!!!!!!!!
+- Feminine, accusative, singular, perfect passive participle. urn:cite2:hmt:ls.markdown:n45940

 4. Identify the form of sagittis.
 Why does Hyginus use this case?
-- Ablative, plural and feminine .
+- Ablative, plural and feminine.
 Hyginus uses this case because it is the ablative of instrument.

 5. Identify the form of moriens.
 - present active participle, masculine and singular.